dotnet/windowsdesktop/src/Microsoft.Windows.Compatibility/src/README.md

 # Microsoft.Windows.Compatibility

-The Microsoft.Windows.Compatibility package provides Windows-specific APIs to help you port your .NET Framework applications to .NET Core, .NET 5/6/7/8+ or .NET Standard.
+The `Microsoft.Windows.Compatibility` package provides Windows-specific APIs to help you port your .NET Framework applications to .NET Core 2.0+, .NET 5+ or .NET Standard.
 This package offers a smoother transition for those looking to modernize their applications without losing access to familiar Windows functionalities.

 ## Getting Started

-To start using the Microsoft.Windows.Compatibility package, you'll first need to install it via NuGet Package Manager, Package Manager Console, or by editing your project file.
+To start using the `Microsoft.Windows.Compatibility` package, you'll first need to install it via NuGet Package Manager, Package Manager Console, or by editing your project file.

 ### NuGet Package Manager
 ```